Tivix/django-rest-auth/docs/demo.rst

 Demo project
 ============

-To run demo project (ideally in virtualenv):
+The idea of creating demo project was to show how you can potentially use django-rest-auth app with jQuery on frontend.
+Do these steps to make it running (ideally in virtualenv).

 .. code-block:: python